fd17/UnityML-Navigation/README.md

 During training the agent is exposed to a maximum of 1000 steps per episode.
 At the end of each episode, the total reward is stored in an array that contains the last 100 episode rewards.
 When the average reward of this array reaches a value of 13.0, the environment is considered solved and the training terminates.
 The latest network parameters are then written to an output file in the `Checkpoints` folder.
+With default settings, the agent should learn to solve the environment within arrpoximately 500 episodes.